On Interactive Tele-Video Technologies - IAVT

 Crossing State Lines and Licensing Issues: Using video-conferencing technologies make it very easy to connect and communicate with people from all over the world.
 When providing telehealth services, psychotherapists and counselors must make an attempt to verify the location and residence of their clients, which is not always easy to do.
 When practicing across state lines, the mental health practitioners must find out the requirements of the applicable licensing boards in the jurisdictions where the client is and where the clinician resides and is licensed.
 Mental health professionals who provide services across state lines must also be familiar with all relevant laws and regulations in the state where the client is receiving the mental health services.
 Examples include laws relevant to reporting the suspicion of child abuse or neglect, similar laws regarding either the elderly or vulnerable adults, and laws relevant to dangerousness or threats to harm self or others.
 More information on crossing state lines considerations

-HIPAA: As discussed in this article, it is important that clinicians ensure that an IAVT program they use is HIPAA compliant and also complies with the more recent HITECH Act of 2011.
+HIPAA: As discussed in this article, it is important that clinicians ensure that an IAVT program they use is HIPAA-secure.

 Record Keeping: Keeping records of video-conferencing interactions between clients and clinicians is somewhat similar to any other form of client-therapist interactions.
 Basically, therapists may use standard forms that are sometimes provided by the telehealth platform or use more traditional clinical note taking.
 Obviously, recording video conferencing is technically much easier than recording face-to-face live therapy sessions.
 However, therapists who choose to record sessions must obtain client consent via conversation and consent form.
 Therapists must explain and disclose to clients the risks and benefit of such recording.
 Obviously, one of the biggest risks of recording therapy sessions is the unauthorized (and authorized) access by third parties.
 Therapists should have some clinical rationale suggesting or requesting such recording of video-conferencing sessions and weigh the potential clinical benefits against the risk to privacy and other risks.